mesosphere/reactjs-components/CONTRIBUTING.md

 1. Make sure you are on `master` branch and have pulled the latest changes.

-2. Create the tag with as outlined above, with the full version number (including beta).
+2. Create the tag as outlined above, with the full version number (including beta).

 3. Push the new tag to github: